 A: A Notice of Termination (NOT) should be filed with the TCEQ when either,

 Final Stabilization of portions that are your responsibility,

 Another permitted operator has taken control over all areas of the site that have not been finally stabilized

 Silt fences or other temporary erosion controls have been removed or are scheduled for removal as defined in the SWPPP or transferred to a new operator if the new operator has sought permit coverage.

 Q: If I receive an inspection notice, how much time do I have to correct the deficiencies noted at my site?

 Q: When can I submit an application?

-A: After the Harris County Engineer has approved your plans you may submit an application.
-You will be required to provide: the application, an Affidavit from the property owner, a letter from the MUD or HOA (where applicable) and 2 checks: $500 (permit fee) and $16 (affidavit filing fee).
+A: After the Harris County Engineer has approved your plans, you may submit an application.
+You will be required to provide: the application, an Affidavit from the property owner, a letter from the MUD or HOA (where applicable), and two checks: $500 (permit fee) and $16 (affidavit filing fee).

 (See the Guide to Obtaining a Harris County Storm Water Quality Permit at here for complete instructions.)